Red Cockerill Gallery

 stonewoodclaysml.jpg

 Bill Cockerill hails from New Jersey.
 He and Ann met during their college days at LaGrange, and after they were married Bill became a sheet metal mechanic & master carpenter.
 He has also mastered the art of stained glass and woodworking, and in recent years has found creative expression in clay.
-Bill studied with the late, nationally known potter Karen Beswick.

 From the challenging medium of porcelain, Bill's strong hands pull floral shapes that are alive with fluid movement, and countless hours of hand-burnishing creates sculptural works that glow with a fine patina.
 Bill also uses smoke firings to achieve a unique natural finish to produce unique works of art as well as functional pottery .